RishikPerugu/rishikperugu.github.io/_news/PureStatePRB_5.md

 ---
 layout: post
-date: 2025-10-16
+date: 2025-11-03
 inline: true
 related_posts: false
 ---

-Our work on pure state dynamics in SYK model just got accepted in [Physical Review B](https://journals.aps.org/prb/accepted/10.1103/9cbp-7tvv).
+Our work on the dynamics of pure states in the SYK model has been published in [Physical Review B](https://journals.aps.org/prb/abstract/10.1103/9cbp-7tvv).